microsoftarchive/BatchAI/documentation/using-azure-cli-20.md

 `$AZ_BATCHAI_JOB_TEMP_DIR` is deleted when a new job is going to be executed by a node.

 ### Input Directories
-Input directories is a way to setup an alias for a directories containing training data.
+Input directories is a way to setup aliases for directories containing training data.
 For example, the job configuration file given above defines two input directories: `DATASET` with path `$AZ_BATCHAI_MOUNT_ROOT/external/mnist_database` and `SCRIPT` with path `$AZ_BATCHAI_MOUNT_ROOT/external/cntk_samples`.
 The job can access those directories using environment variables `$AZ_BATCHAI_INPUT_DATASET` and